velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Cassil shrugged.
 “So what happened to the commune once you'd emptied it out?"

 “It was a beautiful place when we built it.
 Lakeside dormitories, lots of arable land.
 It deserved a second chance.
 So after we cleared it out, we refounded it.
 It's a thriving community now; thriving and productive.
 Grows near half of the grain in Region Five, without anyone getting beat for not doing their jobs, or slaving their whole lives away in the fields.
 It's got one of the higher community cohesion indexes on the planet. *That* is why I believe in our system, Cassi.”
 She smiles faintly.
 "Sure, yeah, there's some brutal shit that happens sometimes.
 But we make sure everybody gets happy endings eventually.
-We don’t take the whole damn Universe for granted like the Echoes, sitting around and letting robots pamper their asses all day long, and we sure as shit don’t starve and murder and torture each other to get on top like the Rosies.
+We don’t take the whole damn Universe for granted like the Echoes, sitting around and letting robots pamper their asses all day long or whatever the fuck it is they do, and we sure as shit don’t starve and murder and torture each other to get on top like the Rosies.
 We work hard, we know what life is worth, and—” She leans in and kisses Cassil on the shoulder. “—we take care of each other.”

 Cassil gazes up at her, narrowing her eyes.
 "I'm starting to think Seruan put you up to this."